Financial-Times/origami-website/_posts/2021-04-12-newsletter.md

-### New "Introduction to Origami components" workshop dates announced
+### New “Introduction to Origami components”workshop dates announced

 This workshop is great for people who are new to Origami or want a refresher on how to build with Origami.